 Food Shopping at Niagara Produce

 Want to buy local?
 Well then check out Niagara Produce!
-There’s the large location on Transit near Millersport, and then there’s a smaller, newer location in Lockport on the corner of Chestnut and Washburn.
+There’s the large location on Transit near Millersport and then a smaller, newer location in Lockport on the corner of Chestnut and Washburn.
 The company is locally owned and has been around since the 1950s.

 Niagara Produce has lots of local produce to choose from.
 They also carry locally made pastries, chocolates and other desserts.
 The deli is pretty extensive, and does carry some specialty items.
 They also have a greenhouse at the Transit location which has a pretty big selection of flowers, herbs and vegetables.
 While there, perhaps check out the Dorr to Door Café, which sells sandwiches, wraps and subs.